 In consideration of ease of trash separation, we endeavor as far as possible to use single materials in our containers and packaging or make it easier to separate them into single materials.
-Also, to raise awareness about the recycling of containers and packaging, we provide containers and packaging that are easy to separate.
-We also take into consideration the ability to recycle the materials without problems at general waste processing facilities.
+To raise awareness about the recycling of containers and packaging, we provide containers and packaging that are easy to separate.

 Consumer awareness activities

-We have also conducted awareness-raising activities at a variety of events, including exhibiting our R100 PET Bottle for the Kirin Nama-cha Decaf which used 100% recycled PET plastic, and our Japan’s-lightest 2.0-liter PET bottle used for Kirin Alkali Ion Water at the G20 Innovation Exhibition and PR for International Media Center (IMC) during the G20 Osaka Summit.
+We have also conducted awareness-raising activities at a variety of events, including exhibiting our R100 PET Bottle for the Kirin Namacha Decaf, which uses 100% recycled PET resin, and Japan’s lightest 2L PET bottle used for Kirin Alkali Ion Water, at the G20 Innovation Exhibition and PR for the International Media Center (IMC) during the G20 Osaka Summit in 2019.

 Adopt Program (Community Beautification)

 The Adopt Program is a method of community beautification in which residents “adopt” a section of a neighborhood and participate in cleanup activities.
 The Beverage Industry Environment Beautification Association (BIEBA) brings together six beverage producer bodies to conduct promotions and activities aimed at the beautification of communities.
 Kirin Brewery and Kirin Beverage participate in BIEBA as members of their respective industry bodies, the Brewers Association of Japan and the Japan Soft Drink Association, providing support for activities in this Program.